-Lens replacement for refractive errors is very similar to cataract surgery.
-The key difference is that the lens being replaced is clear, not cloudy.
+Lens replacement (also known as refractive lens surgery) for refractive errors is very similar to cataract surgery.
+The key difference is that the replacement lenses are clear, not cloudy.

 Lens replacement surgery is an outpatient procedure that takes about 20 to 30 minutes per eye.
 Your eyes will be numbed and you can take medication to relax you.

 Firstly, we create a tiny, self-sealing incision in the front of the eye, where the white of the eye meets the cornea.